Strategy Formation

 • the arguments for incrementalism and strategy making as a crafting and learning process;

-• and implications for the strategic management process.
+• and implications of seeing strategizing as interplay between action and ideas for the strategic management process.

 Prologue